-Based on the analysis of Table 7 the relationship between the newly hired clinical instructors' demographic profiles and their perceived implementation of the syllabus and course outline manual is mixed, highlighting specific areas of potential disparity.
+Based on the analysis of Table 7, the relationship between the newly hired clinical instructors' demographic profiles and their perceived implementation of the syllabus and course outline manual is mixed, highlighting specific areas of potential disparity.

 Crucially, a significant relationship was found for both the age group (p=0.01) and employment status (p=0.001).
 The low p-values indicate that an instructor's age and employment status (e.g., full-time versus part-time) significantly influence how they perceive the usefulness or effectiveness of the orientation manual for syllabus making.
 This implies that the current orientation process related to syllabus design may not be perceived equitably across these different demographic cohorts and may require targeted adjustments.